 Does taking dextroamphetamine increase the chance of miscarriage?

-There is no information to suggest that amphetamines in semen increase the chance of birth defects, but there are also no studies on this topic.
+There is no information looking at possible effects on a pregnancy when a man takes dextroamphetamine as prescribed or misuses it.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.wpengine.com/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.

 - Anderson KN, et al; National Birth Defects Prevention Study (NBDPS).
 2018.
 ADHD Medication Use During Pregnancy and Risk for Selected Birth Defects: National Birth Defects Prevention Study, 1998-2011.
 J Atten Disord.
 PMID: 29519207.